gshakhn/mancala-clojure/README.md

 The project uses [Midje](https://github.com/marick/Midje/).

-This is a very basic implementation of mancala in clojure.
+This is a not fully implemented version of mancala in clojure.
 One of my first projects in clojure, so it's probably not idiomatic.
 Fun to play with though.

 ## How to run the tests